 Sabadosa agrees with her colleagues that the state should be accountable for addressing its drug and homelessness crises, particularly given the associated expenses.

 “The state needs to play a role because the citizens can’t pay for it on their own, there’s no way,” said Sabadosa.
 “Services need to be spread out all over the commonwealth because there are homeless people everywhere.”

 Could ARPA funding be utilized?

 Murphy-Smith has stated that the community is also concerned about prices.

-“In order to provide housing, we need money to acquire housing,” said Murphy-Smith.
+“To provide housing, we need money to acquire housing,” said Murphy-Smith.
 “You need money to run programs, and I think having the state involved would provide more access to things that are available out there if only we had somebody at that level to make the ask.”